Koko-66/teaze/TESTING.md

 ## <a name="validator-testing"></a>Validator testing
 Each view file has been checked with [Pep 8 online check](http://pep8online.com/) validator.
 The development took place also in an environment  with enabled linters: pylint, flake8 and cornflakes-linter (VS Code extensions).
+Some errors raised by Pep 8 refer to the length of links to code refernced in comments and have not been resolved.
 HTML and CSS were checked in their relevant W3C validators.
-Results are available [here]().
+Results with some notes are available [here]().

 ## <a name="programmatic-testing"></a>Programmatic testing
 In addition to testing the code during the development using various print statments, the code was also tested programmatically using Unittest.
 Each application has its own `tests` with test files divided according to the part they are testing - `models`, `views` and `forms`.
-The testing is done in a SQlite database separate from the production one, which uses its own `test_settings.py` file.
+The testing is done in an SQlite database separate from the production one, which uses its own `test_settings.py` file.
 The decisions on which part of code needed testing were based on reports generated with the use of __Coverage__ plugin and at the most current report stands at 92%.

 ## <a name="performance-testing"></a>Performance and responsiveness testing